 - let us know if any problems emerge with the completion of homework

 - ensure that the homework along with the home-school planner is returned promptly on Monday morning

 Feedback to Children

-Feedback to Children Homework is marked every week and on occasions an extended comment will be made.
+Feedback to Children homework is marked every week and on occasions, an extended comment will be made.
 Children should be given time to read comments and respond themselves.

-During the spring term Heads of English and Mathematics engaged in observations will be asked to include a comment on the homework set in their subject.
+During the spring term, Heads of English and Mathematics engaged in observations will be asked to include a comment on the homework set in their subject.
 Each Head of Year is responsible for overseeing the effective implementation of this policy across their year group.

 This policy will be reviewed annually by the senior leadership team in consultation with the school community.